CUN-bjy/gym-ddpg-keras/README.md

 # walkyto-ddpg

-Implementation of DDPG(Deep Deterministic Policy Gradient) on WalkYTo-rl framwork
+Keras Implementation of DDPG(Deep Deterministic Policy Gradient) on WalkYTo-rl framwork

 **This project is not totally implemented,yet.**
 </br>